 Keeping your content uploading schedule on track can be a nightmare – especially when you’re in the education sector.
-But there’s a tool that can help you: a content calendar for your college or university.
+But there’s a tool that can help you: a content calendar for your college.

 A content calendar, or editorial calendar, is the simplest way to keep track of what you’re publishing on your website or blog and when.
 It’s essential for any content marketing strategy.
 In its most basic form, it’s a schedule showing when and where you’re publishing upcoming content.

 This isn’t limited to blog posts, though.
 It can include YouTube videos, important news stories, planned promotional activity, updates to existing content and more.

 The organisation is key to driving any marketing project to success.
 That’s exactly what your college’s content calendar is going to help you with.
 You’ll know exactly what type of content you’ve got in the pipeline, where it’s being published, and what topics you’re covering.